-18. Fair values of financial assets and financial liabilities
+22. Fair values of financial assets and financial liabilities

-At 30 June 2023 and 30 April 2022 the carrying amounts of financial assets and financial liabilities classified within current assets and current liabilities respectively approximated their fair values due to the short term maturities of these assets and liabilities.
-The fair value of the debt securities in issue amounted to EUR23,920,000 (2022 - EUR24,702,600) for the 4.5% Secured bonds and EUR13,580,000 (2022 - EUR13,335,000) for the 4% Secured bonds.
+At 30 June 2024 and 30 June 2023 the carrying amounts of financial assets and financial liabilities classified within current assets and current liabilities respectively approximated their fair values due to the short term maturities of these assets and liabilities.
+The fair value of the debt securities in issue amounted to EUR24,440,000 (2023 - EUR23,920,000) for the 4.5% Secured bonds and EUR13,440,000 (2023 - EUR13,580,000) for the 4% Secured bonds and were measured using level 2 of the fair value hierarchy, by referring to the latest traded price in the local market.
 The financial liabilities in this paragraph exclude lease liabilities.

-19. Cash and cash equivalents
+23. Cash and cash equivalents